covidatlas/coronadatascraper/docs/sources.md

 It's a tough challenge to write scrapers that will work when websites are inevitably updated.
 Here are some tips:

-- If your source is an HTML table, use the HtmlTableValidator if possible
+- If your source is an HTML table, validate its structure
 - If data for a field is not present (eg. no recovered information), **do not put 0 for that field**.
 Make sure to leave the field undefined so the scraper knows there is no information for that particular field.
 - Write your scraper so it handles aggregate data with a single scraper entry (i.e. find a table, process the table)
 - Try not to hardcode county or city names, instead let the data on the page populate that
 - Try to make your scraper less brittle by avoiding using generated class names (i.e. CSS modules)
 - When targeting elements, don't assume order will be the same (i.e. if there are multiple `.count` elements, don't assume the second one is deaths, verify it by parsing the label)

-### Using the HtmlTableValidator
+### Validate HTML tables

-If your source is an HTML page, you can use a simple HTML table validator to verify that the structure of your table is what you expect, prior to scraping.
+If your source is an HTML page, you can use a simple HTML table validation to verify that the structure of your table is what you expect, prior to scraping.

-At the top of your scraper, import the class:
+At the top of your scraper, import the module:

 ```
-import HtmlTableValidator from '../../../lib/html-table-validator.js';
+import * as htmlTableValidation from '../../../lib/html-table-validator.js';
 ```

 And use it like this during your scrape (assuming the table is named `$table`):